poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

 #### Reflection

 I just finished a long run.
-No, I didn't track and field, so my "long run" is probably not impressive to you—I don't care.
+No, I didn't do track and field, so my "long run" is probably not impressive to you—I don't care.
 Friend me on Nike Running Club if you're curious about the distance.

-Today's run was qualitatively different run nonetheless.
-Not a routine afternoon jog, but a run that really challenges my limits, where finishing comes as a sort of pleasant surprise.
-I marked out today afternoon a few days in advance and skipped today's morning workout to preserve some energy.
-Here are the thoughts running through my head:
+Today's run was qualitatively different run.
+Not a routine afternoon jog, but a run that pushes the limits; finishing comes as a sort of pleasant surprise.
+I marked out this afternoon a few days in advance and skipped today's morning workout to preserve some energy.
+Here are the thoughts floating through my head:

 1. I'm not tired.
 It's probably the endorphins.
 Slowing a sudden stop leaves a massive excess of pain blockers that overcompensate for the residual pain.
 Today, after I finished, I felt so invigorated that I sprinted the rest of the way home.
 Only after 5 to 10 minutes of rest did the heat and fatigue start to kick in.
 Cool biological mechanism!